New Finland: Immigration

 The years between 1870 and 1930 are sometimes referred as 'the Great Migration' of Finns into North America.
 There are several factors which resulted in immigration of Finns to Saskatchewan.
 Push factors refer primarily to the motive for emigration from the country of origin, which usually involves its history.
 The "February manifesto" of Tzar Nicholas II in 1899 merged the army of Finland with that of Russia which resulted in mandatory army training.
 Other cultural freedoms were being usurped during this time which violated the constitution of Finland.

 Pull factors towards Canada were largely of extensive advertisements done by the Canadian Pacific Railway (CPR).
 The CPR was undertaking the transcontinental railway, and was looking at settling the Prairie Provinces, rather than running a rail line through a barren plain.
 All lands east of the provisional districts of Saskatchewan and Assiniboia were taken.
 Immigration Minister Clifford Sifton adopted the motto, "The Last Best West" and supported immigration by passing The Dominion Lands Act offering a free quarter section for a $10 registration fee.
 Applicants just had to prove up the land with a three-year residence.
 Enticing immigrants to Canada offset low internal migration, and developed its natural resources.
 Immigration agents targeted continental European farmers who would make stable and lifetime settlers as grain farmers in the western frontier.

 Economic migration and labour migration show a profound difference in wage rates.
-As J.K.
-Lauttamus sums it up, in 1890, he arrived in New Finland with $15.00 CAN in his pocket.
+As J. K. Lauttamus sums it up, in 1890, he arrived in New Finland with $15.00 CAN in his pocket.
 He worked his land from sun up to sun down and, by 1899, he had $1,600, a home, stables, horses, cattle, land, and agricultural implements.
 He was very happy in the new land and could not even imagine where in Finland he would have been able acquire such possessions.

 $15.00 would be around $230 in today's market, and $1,600 would be equivalent to about $40,000 after inflation.
-(The Canadian dollar and the American dollar were worth the same until 1914.)

 One consequence of immigration was the change in surname.
 The lengthy, hard to pronounce and hard to spell, Finnish names did not serve well in English dealings.
 Kurkimäki was often shortened to Mäki, Ahonen to Aho, and Saarinen to Saari.